 Leading in the spaces where one has little or no authority can be painstaking.
 So then why do it in the first place?
 The outer circle needs these types of leaders.
 Not simply as representatives of organizations that need to connect with the outside world, but as individual citizens in their own right.
 We all live in society – and society needs the brains and abilities of all of us if it is to run well.
 Democracy is not just about voting every few years and then complaining in the intervening period about politicians not being able to run the place properly.
 We all need to engage as citizens.
 Some will do it by entering politics.
 Others will do it by standing up as leaders of civil society.
 But we all need to be involved.

 Both in organizations and society, we have become far too good at delegating everything to the great "they".
 This can be politicians.
 Or “the people upstairs”.
 Or “the experts”.
-Sometimes, it’s just someone - anyone - else.
+Sometimes, it’s just someone – anyone – else.
 What we don’t realize is that, sometimes, there is no "they".
 It’s “us”.
 Or even “me”.
 It has almost gone so far that, when you do stand up, you are seen as acting illegitimately, unless you are a politician, the boss, or a professional carrying the relevant institutional or departmental brief.
-Jude Kelly is Artistic Director at the South Bank Arts Centre in London.
+Jude Kelly is the Director of the WOW Foundation in London.
 She says:

 "We cannot wait to be given legitimacy.
 We need to legitimize ourselves"